benjiqq/protomarket/transaction_layer/examples/tutorial/readme.md

 # Bitcoin smart contract tutorial

-Bitcoin is a 100,000 lines C++ program which in large parts is hard to understand
+Bitcoin is a 100,000 lines C++ program which can be hard to understand

-With python-bitcoin we have a much more leightweight possiblity of creating advanced transactions in Bitcoin.
+With python-bitcoin there is a tool for much more leightweight interaction.

-This is a tutorial for using this intermediate layer.
+This is a tutorial for using this intermediate layer to interact with the Bitcoin blockchain.

+To run the example codes install bitcoind and python-bitcoin

-To learn more about transactions see also:
+To learn more about the Bitcoin-blockchain, transactions, script see:

 * https://github.com/aantonop/bitcoinbook
 * https://en.bitcoin.it/wiki/Main_Page